Established in 1973

 - He grew-up religiously-playing Microleague Baseball on an Apple //e;

-- Mastered PrintShop, MacPaint, and then the mind-blowingly-super SuperPaint; owned both a ThuderScan and a LightningScan; next-up were Pagemaker, Freehand, and Quark; followed by two extremely-obscure pieces of software called Photoshop and Illustrator;
+- Mastered PrintShop, MacPaint, and then the mind-blowingly-super SuperPaint; owned both a ThunderScan and a LightningScan; next-up were Pagemaker, Freehand, and Quark; followed by two extremely-obscure pieces of software called Photoshop and Illustrator;

 - Designed his first “WWW site” during college in the mid-‘90s;

-- Taught-himself HTML out of necessity (even lectured a super-boring class about it) and designed/built web stuff for a living in the 640x480 era;
+- Taught-himself HTML out of necessity and designed/built web stuff for a living in the dial-up era;